 Here you see the traffic zipping past, and appreciate how nice it is to be in this safe place, perhaps a light breeze muffling sound and a birdsong accompanying your breathing.
 Nod hello to friendly strangers or stop for a quick exchange with old friends.

 Dogs and their owners alike enjoy the Ring Road.
-I saw a pandemic puppy in training the other day—its exuberant leaping leash-pull reminded me of the painting “Dynamism of a Dog on a Leash” by Giacomo Balla, which you can check out when the new Buffalo AKG Art Museum opens in spring 2023.
+I saw a pandemic puppy in training the other day—its exuberant leaping leash-pull reminded me of the painting “Dynamism of a Dog on a Leash” by Giacomo Balla, which you can check out at the Buffalo AKG Art Museum.

 Speaking of dogs and art, round the bend as the Ring Road curves along Parkside Avenue and its array of comfortable homes, right across from the Parkside Lodge sign, observe the striking bronze statue on your left.
 Indian Hunter depicts a man clutching a bow and arrow with one hand, and the other on his hunting dog.
 What is this doing here?
 It is in fact a replica of a statue found in Central Park (mid-Park at 66th Street, if you find yourself in Manhattan).
 It was the first work which the American artist, John Quincy Adams Ward, contributed to Central Park.
 Dedicated in 1869, it is one of the oldest pieces of outdoor art on display in the Park.
 Ella Spencer Darr commissioned the replica for the City of Buffalo in memory of her husband Marcus M. Darr.

 Keep walking, past the venerable Buffalo Zoo, which traces its history to 1870.
 Soon you will come to the enclosure for American Bison, (Bison bison, erroneously referred to as Buffalo—but that, and the likely unrelated naming of our fair city, is fodder for another story).
-Two of the great hairy heavy-headed beasts— former denizens of the Great Plains who I imagine might prefer to roam over that great expanse of golf course they can see from their living quarters— hang out here.
-They are often outside, exuding noble disdain (or boredom?).
+Following the recent passing of the two elder bison, a youthful herd of the great hairy heavy-headed beasts now have reign over the enclosure that faces Ring Road.
+Former denizens of the Great Plains, I imagine they might prefer to roam over that great expanse of golf course they can see from their living quarters.
 In the throes of Buffalo Bills playoff fever earlier this year, I confess to taking their appearance as a sign.
 Every time they were out on game day, we won.
 One fateful game day, they were nowhere to be seen.
 You all know what happened next.
 I will give them another chance next year.

 Next year things may be different, better we hope.
 In the meantime, I enjoy this walk for its history, and the soothing expanse of nature, the rhythm of repetition—like walking a benign and beautiful labyrinth.
 I love to see my fellow citizens, coming to a place where everyone feels at home, and welcoming the newcomers to town.
 Wherever you fit in, you will fit in on the Ring Road.